l4rm4nd/NAC-RPi4-TFT/README.md

 # NAC-RPi4-TFT
-Bash Script to Change TFT Backgrounds on a RPi
+Bash Script to Change Backgrounds on a RPi TFT Display

 ## Installation